dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1169: Hierarchical structures need reevaluation in society.
+### T1169: Hierarchy and leadership are beneficial only in specific situations.

 |Support|
 |---|